azukiapp/azk/docs/content/en/adding-services/mailcatcher.md

 ![MailCatcher](../resources/images/mailcatcher.png)
 > Screenshot from [MailCatcher's GitHub page](https://github.com/sj26/mailcatcher/)

+> Note: You can check the final result on the branch [mailcatcher-final](https://github.com/azukiapp/azkdemo-services/tree/mailcatcher-final) from the project [azkdemo-services](https://github.com/azukiapp/azkdemo-services/).

 MailCatcher is an open-source project that runs an SMTP server that catches any message sent to it, and displays it in a nice web interface.
 If you noticed we already have a "Send email" link that we can click, but it does nothing.
 What we'll do is add a method that when that button is clicked, will send out an email that will go to MailCatcher, and then we can easily inspect it afterwards.

 Let's start by adding our MailCatcher system to the Azkfile.js.
 Open it and under the `redis` system add the following: